 Inventory, lb : 0

-People have spotted Noni Fruit using the Specialty Produce app for iPhone and Android.
+People have shared Noni Fruit using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Bollywood VeggieNear Opp Blk 704, Singapore

 100 Neo Tiew Rd, Singapore 719026

 Green Circle Ecor FarmNear Opp Blk 704, Singapore